 Makassar South Sulawesi, Indonesia Travel Guide

 Makassar's warm, humid climate dictates lightweight and breathable clothing choices year-round.
 Pack fabrics like cotton or linen.
-These materials manage the high heat and humidity.
+These materials manage the high hot and muggy weather.

 Indonesia is predominantly Muslim, so modesty is appreciated.
 Adhere to local customs, especially when visiting religious sites.

-Comfortable sandals, flip-flops, or breathable walking shoes are ideal for city exploration.
+Easy-wearing sandals, flip-flops, or breathable walking shoes are ideal for exploring the city.

 Pack Sturdy sneakers or Light hiking shoes for natural areas.
 Water-resistant footwear for rainy season.